A Matter of Balance

 This website has health information for older adults, including information about exercise and physical activity.
 There are also special features that make it simple to use.
 For example, you can click on a button to have the text read out loud or to make the type larger.

-The Osteoarthritis Action Alliance (OAAA) is a broad coalition of public health leaders and stakeholders committed to elevating Osteoarthritis as a national health priority and promoting effective policy solutions that aim to address the individual and national toll of Osteoarthritis.
+The Osteoarthritis Action Alliance (OAAA) is a broad coalition of public health program providers and stakeholders committed to elevating Osteoarthritis as a national health priority and promoting effective policy solutions that aim to address the individual and national toll of Osteoarthritis.
 OAAA is housed at the Thurston Arthritis Research Center in the University of North Carolina School of Medicine.
 OAAA supports various evidence-based programs, such as the Chronic Disease Self-Management Program, Fit & Strong, and Walk With Ease.
 Program providers can find resources for implementing Walk With Ease on the OAAA community partner page: http://oaaction.unc.edu/resource-library/for-community-partners/.

 The Powerful Tools for Caregivers program is an evidence-based education program offering a unique combination of elements.
 The scripted curriculum and the intricately detailed training material, have guaranteed its consistency and quality.
 The program utilizes a train-the-trainer method of dissemination.